kubernetes/community/contributors/design-proposals/local-storage-overview.md

         requests:
           storage: 80Gi
     ```

-4. The block device would get formatted with the filesystem type specified in the PV spec.
-And when the PV gets destroyed, then the filesystem also gets destroyed to return back to the original block state.
+4. It is also possible for a PVC that requests `volumeType: block` to also use file-based bolume.
+In this situation, the block device would get formatted with the filesystem type specified in the PVC spec.
+And when the PVC gets destroyed, then the filesystem also gets destroyed to return back to the original block state.

     ```yaml
-    kind: PersistentVolume
+    kind: PersistentVolumeClaim
     apiVersion: v1
     metadata:
-      name: foo
+      name: myclaim
-      labels:
-        kubernetes.io/hostname: node-1
     spec:
-      capacity:
-        storage: 100Gi
-      local:
-        path: /var/lib/kubelet/storage-raw-devices/foo
+      volumeType: block
       fsType: ext4
+      storageClassName: local-fast
       accessModes:
         - ReadWriteOnce
-      persistentVolumeReclaimPolicy: Delete
-      storageClassName: local-fast
+      resources:
+        requests:
+          storage: 80Gi
     ```

 *The lifecycle of the block level PV will be similar to that of the scenarios explained earlier.*